· 5 min read

 Why most referral programs fail

-The industry keeps blaming the advisor — "they're lazy," "they don't prioritize it," "they forget about us."
+The industry keeps blaming the Referral Partner: "they're lazy," "they don't prioritize it," "they forget about us."
 That story is comforting and wrong.
-The structural reasons referral programs fail are knowable, fixable, and almost entirely on the vendor side.
+The structural reasons referral programs fail are knowable, fixable, and almost entirely on the Vendor side.

 1. The agreement is hidden until after the intro

 Walk through the typical flow.
-An advisor fills out a form on the vendor's site.
+A Referral Partner fills out a form on the Vendor's site.
 Nothing happens for two weeks.
 Eventually someone emails: "thanks, let's talk."
-The commission terms appear in a PDF the advisor never signed, or in a paragraph at the bottom of an email, or get renegotiated after the deal closes.
+The commission terms appear in a PDF the Referral Partner never signed, or in a paragraph at the bottom of an email, or get renegotiated after the deal closes.

 Every step of that is upside down.
-The advisor has no idea what they're earning until after they've burned relationship capital making the introduction.
+The Referral Partner has no idea what they're earning until after they've burned relationship capital making the introduction.
 The contract is a handshake, which means it isn't a contract at all.
-The advisor isn't going to do it again.
+The Referral Partner isn't going to do it again.

 The fix is mechanical: publish the commission plan up front, sign it before any introduction is made, and attach it to the referral record automatically.

-Most referral programs are designed by the vendor's legal or finance team, which means they're designed to protect the vendor.
+Most referral programs are designed by the Vendor's legal or finance team, which means they're designed to protect the Vendor.
 Required fields, invoice submission, proof of introduction, waiting periods, payment thresholds.
-All reasonable from the vendor's side.
-All hostile to the advisor.
+All reasonable from the Vendor's side.
+All hostile to the Referral Partner.

-An advisor weighing "should I send this referral" against "should I introduce them directly and skip the paperwork" will almost always skip the paperwork.
-You lose the audit trail, the commission, and — because you didn't know about the intro — any ability to track what happens next.
+A Referral Partner weighing "should I send this referral" against "should I introduce them directly and skip the paperwork" will almost always skip the paperwork.
+You lose the audit trail, the commission, and (because you didn't know about the intro) any ability to track what happens next.

 3. After the intro, silence

 This is the one that kills repeat referrals.
-The advisor sends the warm intro.
-The vendor's sales team takes the meeting.
-The advisor never hears another word about it.
+The Referral Partner sends the warm intro.
+The Vendor's sales team takes the meeting.
+The Referral Partner never hears another word about it.

-Three months later the advisor's client mentions they signed a contract.
-The advisor emails the vendor asking about the commission.
+Three months later the Referral Partner's client mentions they signed a contract.
+The Referral Partner emails the Vendor asking about the commission.
 Another three months pass before it gets paid.
-The advisor swears off ever sending another referral, and they tell two other advisors at a conference.
+The Referral Partner swears off ever sending another referral, and they tell two other Referral Partners at a conference.

 The fix again is mechanical: status updates at every stage, transparent deal amount and commission projection, payment on a predictable cadence.